-Communication with the instructor and TA
+Communication with the instructor and grading assistant

-Questions about the class material are best addressed during or after the lecture, and during the office hours.
+Questions about the class material are best addressed in person during or after the lecture, and during the office hours.
 If you are unable to see me during the scheduled office hours, we can schedule an appointment at the time that works for both of us.